shuzhao-li/yung/chapters/0_APPENDIX.md

 citizen of the United States.

 Yung Wing was appointed, December 11,

-#72 MY LIFE IN CHINA AND AMERICA

-1876, Associate Minister with his former col- league in the Educational Mission, Chin Lan
+1876, Associate Minister with his former colleague in the Educational Mission, Chin Lan
 Pin, to the United States, Peru and Spain.
 On this occasion he was again promoted in rank, that is, to Second or Red Button grade, and